crmne/paolino.me/_posts/2026-05-12-turbo-frames-in-jekyll.md

 </turbo-frame>
 ```

 If it does not, Turbo treats that as an error.
 That is correct.
-It protected you from replacing your docs content with a random page that was never designed for the frame.
+It protects you from replacing your docs content with a random page that was never designed for the frame.

 But users should not see a broken frame because one link escaped the docs section.